New Student Onboarding

 Welcome to our Program in Public Health (PPH).
 We’re so excited that you’ve chosen to start your educational journey with us!

-We’ll lead you through a series of onboarding activities prior to the summer quarter’s start, detailed on this web page.
-Please complete all of these activities prior to your in-person orientation on June 11th and 13th (more details below).
+We’ll lead you through a series of onboarding activities detailed on this web page.
+Please complete prior to your in-person orientation on September 19th (more details below).

-Important dates for summer quarter and beyond are found in Northwestern’s academic calendar.
+Important dates for fall quarter and beyond are found in Northwestern’s academic calendar.

 Again, welcome!
 We’re delighted you’ve joined our program.
 As you know, there’s never been a better time to pursue a graduate degree in public health.